Pinterest Tips for Bloggers (That Actually Works)

 Tip 2: Why Facebook Should Not Be Your Primary Social

 Most people gravitate towards Facebook because it is the number one social and has over 2.2 billion monthly active users.
 But Facebook doesn’t always favor bloggers.
-As a matter fact Facebook recently said their newsfeed algorithm will favor connections and discussions, NOT posts from businesses, brands and media.
+As a matter fact Facebook recently said their newsfeed algorithm will focus on friends, family and “meaningful interactions”, NOT posts from brands and media.
 Pinterest only the other hand does.
 On Pinterest it is the exact opposite.
 Over 75% of the content on Pinterest are from businesses and bloggers.
 Pinterest loves bloggers!

 If you want your blog post to go viral on Facebook, guess what?
 Facebook wants you to pay for it.
 Period.
 Don’t get sucked in with those notifications Facebook shows you telling you to boost your post.
 It’s benefiting Facebook, not you.
 According to Neil Patel, Facebook intentionally restricts how many people a page can reach with their posts organically.
 They want you to click that boost button, and they want you to do it as often as possible.
 When you do, the more Facebook makes more money.

 Pinterest can help you get found on the first page of Google!

 Pinterest helps you win in another big way too!
 Pinterest can help you get found on the first page of Google!